18" Maxx

 Ralph and I finished our respective Dobs a week apart a year before this photo was taken.
 The 18" Maxx on the left and Ralph's 16" on the right.
 I have since made a 16", the Mini Maxx, that is much lighter and more portable and I use the Maxx at home.

-Maxx the Cat Maxx was the cat that watched me through the blinds as I used various telescopes in the back yard.
+Maxx was the cat that watched me through the blinds as I used various telescopes in the back yard.
 Sadly he didn't live long enough to see the finished Maxx telescope.

 email